SvenMichaelKlose/tunix/src/contrib/small-c/BLOG.md

 Informal narratives about the project.

+# 2024-04-22 14:23 S.M.
+Klose

+Oh dude.
+Small-C has quite some heritage tree.
+Makes it hard to apply a version numbers.

+Groepaz (think VICE emulator) pointed me to the self-hosting BBC version of
+Small-C.  It has very, very useful additions that are dearly missing in our
+version:

+* Separate preprocessor: that's what any
+  8-bit version of Small-C requires, due to memory constraints.
+* Parametrized macros: Macros with arguments.
+The classic tool to improve readability without sacrificing performance (as they come with "inlining" by definition).
+* Hash tables for symbol storage:
+  A classic.
+And one of those things that shouldn't be there more than once but it is.
+The VIC version will use
+  "database" files.
+I was thinking more of b-tree indexes as they are more all-purpose.
+Won't work with a drive that DOS not support random read/write access, no matter what kind of index is used.
+* Forward declarations and typed return
+  values: That's huge.

+Doabouts:

+* Using the BBC preprocessor instead
+  *should* be no problem.
+The new macro capabilities will lead to another grand clean-up, changing the face of the project.
+* Database files: I'll go for b-trees just in case the VIC needs a database.
+  Wanted a lib for that a couple of times already.
+* Type-checking: Yo.
+Nerd to see what things look like when cleaned up with macros.

+I'll put all versions of Small-C I have laying around into a single repository for preservation.
+But as usual: no pro work without research.

 # 2024-04-22 00:02 S.M.
 Klose

 Generating IR codes has been updated big time and 'ir2txt'